hobbies for women in their 30s

 What you tell yourself matters.
 Self-pep-talk is a way to reassure and validate yourself.
 This is a great hobby you can practice daily.

-Say it out aloud- I GOT THIS!
+Say it out loud- I GOT THIS!

 Volunteering is a great hobbies for females in their 30s as you are helping make someone else’s life better.
 First, research the type of volunteering work you would like to do.